 Eventually, due to their weak bracelet structure, Rolex changed to folded links.
 This meant that the links were no longer hollow, and consisted of more material.
 This allowed for a more robust structure, but since the links are not solid, the bracelet will wear faster, and eventually get stretch.

 Rolex eventually upgraded its bracelets once more to use solid end links and solid links.
 This naturally was a much more robust and rigid bracelet construction compared to any previous Rolex bracelet construction.
 Because the links are solid, the links and pins sit closely together, allowing for close to zero play.
 However, with that said, this is not to say these bracelets cannot get stretch too.
-Bear in mind that steel, gold or platinum, of which Rolex’s bracelets are made of, are not rock solid, and will get wear after prolonged periods of time.
+Bear in mind that steel, gold, or platinum, of which Rolex’s bracelets are made, are not rock solid, and will get wear after prolonged periods of time.
 This is particularly true for gold bracelets as gold is naturally softer than steel.

 Rolex is, of course, aware of the issue of bracelet stretch and has gone to great lengths to minimize it.
-Some of the most important measures mentioned above.
+Some of the most important measures are mentioned above.
 In recent times, Rolex has also started incorporating ceramic inlays in the bracelet, where the pins meet the link, to reduce friction and minimize wear to the lowest possible level.
-With that said, the difference between Rolex’s vintage bracelets and modern bracelets are huge.
-The modern bracelets come from the factory with essentially zero stretch or play, which certainly wasn’t the case back in the days.
+With that said, the difference between Rolex’s vintage bracelets and modern bracelets is huge.
+The modern bracelets come from the factory with essentially zero stretch or play, which certainly wasn’t the case back in the day.
 This alone greatly helps against bracelet stretch.

 How to minimize Rolex bracelet stretch